fulldecent/swift6-module-template/Recipe.md

       8. Click “Next"
    3. *Create the project*
       1. Ensure “Create Git Repository" is not selected
-      2. Ensure add to is “Don’t add to any project or workspace"
+      2. Ensure the 'add to' function is “Don’t add to any project or workspace"
       3. Select the folder `xxPROJECTxNAMExx` on the desktop
       4. Click “Create"